driessenslucas/researchproject/Thesis.md

 - **Description**: Difficulty in achieving precise straight-line movement in the RC car, with a persistent ~3-degree offset.
 - **Solution Attempt 1**: Implementation of motor encoders was pursued to enhance movement accuracy.
 However, this approach faced the same limitations in achieving the desired precision.
 - **Solution Attempt 2**: The motor was replaced with a more powerful one, which initially showed promise in addressing the alignment issue.
 However, after adding all the other components, the car's weight increased, leading to the same problem.
-- **Solution Attempt 3**: The use of a MPU6050 gyroscope was explored to measure the car's orientation and adjust the movement accordingly.
-Even though this approach succeeded to some extent (90 degrees turns were accurate), it was not able to solve the ~3-degree offset issue when moving forward.
+- **Solution Attempt 3**: The use of a MPU6050 gyroscope was used to measure the car's orientation and adjust the movement accordingly.
+Even though this approach succeeded to some extent: 90 degrees turns were accurate for the first few turns until the wheels got out ever so slightly misaligned, besides that it was not able to solve the ~3-degree offset issue when moving forward.

-- **Solution Attempt 4**: The final solution I tried was done by removing the RPI5 (previously used for sensor data and running the web app) from the robot all together and using the ESP32 to control both all the sensors and the motors.
-This allowed for a more lightweight robot, which was able to move forward more precisely but it failed to rotate 90 degrees accurately.
+- **Solution Attempt 4**: The final solution I tried was done by removing the RPI5 (previously used for sensor data and hosting the web app) from the robot all together and using the ESP32 to control both all the sensors and the motors.
+This allowed for a more lightweight robot, which was able to move forward more precisely but it failed to consistantly make 90-degree turns.

 ### Challenge 5: Ensuring Consistent and Effective Training

 - **Description**: Maximizing training efficiency and performance while maintaining consistency between simulation and real-world scenarios.
-- **Solution**: The simulation demonstrated considerable advantages in terms of training efficiency, safety, and computational power, establishing it as an indispensable tool in autonomous vehicle model development.
+- **Solution**: The simulation allowed for efficient and safe training, while in some cases it's more useful to train the agent directly on the robot or machine, this wasn't one of them.
+The contanstly resetting the RC-car to the start position, the manual interferences in case of hardware failure and limited battery all added to the conclusion that training in a simulation was much, much more efficient.

 ### Challenge 6: Accurate Sensor Data Normalization for Sim2Real Transfer

 - **Description**: Aligning sensor data between simulated and real-world environments is critical for model accuracy.
-- **Solution**: Implementing specific normalization techniques for both real-world and simulation sensor data ensured consistency and compatibility, enhancing the model's accuracy in real-world applications.
+- **Solution**: I needed to implement several functions to ensure that the sensor data that gets fed into the agent was as close as possible to the data it was trained on.

   - **Real-World Sensor Data Normalization:**